udacity/FSND-P4-Design-A-Game/Project-Description.md

 for Guess a Number.

  - **get_user_games**
-    - Sometimes the urlsafe Key strings for games could be lost or garbled by client software.
+    - Users may want to quickly find all of the games that they are currently playing.
 Create an endpoint that returns all of a User's active games.
     - You may want to modify the `User` and `Game` models to simplify this type of query. **Hint:** it might make sense for each game to be a `descendant` of a `User`.

  - **cancel_game**
     - Occasionally a User may want to cancel a game they are playing.
 Create an endpoint